-A 100 kW system (which produces about enough electricity to offset a $1,200/month electric bill) can have an installation cost of around $220,900 before the tax incentives, and around $107,598 after.
+A 100 kW system (which produces about enough electricity to offset a $1,200/month electric bill) can have an installation cost of around $235,000 before the tax incentives and around $107,598 after.
 That said, many commercial solar systems reach payback in a few short years and contribute a double-digit ROI.

 Solar Panels Take Up Space

-One thing you’ll have to account for is where the solar panels will be installed.
+You’ll have to account for where the solar panels will be installed.
 Many businesses opt to install the panels on their roofs, turning an underused space into a money-making machine.
 On a roof, the panels will be out of the way of any business operations.

 Another option is installing a solar carport.
 Mounted above your parking lot, these systems will also increase the function of underused space.
 Not only will your solar system produce free electricity, but it will also provide shelter for your employees’, visitors’, and customers’ cars.

-A Solar System Won’t Generate Energy Without Sun
+A Solar System Won’t Generate Energy Without Sunshine

 Sunshine is essential to a solar system.
 The more there is of it, the more money you’ll stand to save.
-However, from regional weather patterns to trees or buildings that cause shading, not every location is ideal for solar energy.
+However, not every location is ideal for solar energy, from regional weather patterns to trees or buildings that cause shading.

 Solar works best when it faces south, tilted at a degree specific to your location’s latitude, and free from any shading-creating obstructions.
-Should your building be surrounded by large trees that cast shade on the roof throughout the day, solar may not be feasible, unless you’re willing to get rid of those trees.
+Should your building be surrounded by large trees that shade the roof throughout the day, solar may not be feasible unless you’re willing to eliminate those trees.

 That said, you don’t need to live in Florida or Southern California for solar to make sense.
-Even in areas renowned for their snowiness and cloudiness, a solar investment can thrive.
+A solar investment can thrive even in areas renowned for their snowiness and cloudiness.
 From Ohio to Upstate New York, we’ve seen businesses thrive with a solar investment.

 Solar Panels May Impact Curb Appeal